Types of Palm Trees

 Last updated: Jan 07 2022

 When we think of palm trees, we might think they’re all the same or at least similar.
 But that’s not even close to the truth!
-There’s actually over 2,600 palm tree species - and not all of them grow on warm, sunny beaches.
+There’s actually over 2,600 palm tree varieties - and not all of them grow on warm, sunny beaches.
 Believe it or not, some of these palms like cold temperatures and temperate places.

 Some of what we think of as palm trees aren’t even palms at all!
 Cycads, for example, look very similar to palms with their thick trunks and green leaves, but this family of plants isn’t closely related to palms.
 Instead, they’re a closer relative to gingko trees.